NASA-IMPACT/veda-ui/docs/content/frontmatter/layer.md

 **media**
 `Media`
 Image to identify this layer.
-If not defined, the layer will use dataset level Medida.
+If not defined, the layer will use dataset level Media.
 See [media.md](./frontmatter/media.md) for details.

 ### Info